Selling Your Art At AWA

 These rules will seem familiar from the dress code/code of conduct/prop policies.
 That’s cuz they are!

-• The Cobb Galleria is an alcohol and smoke-free facility.
+- The Georgia World Congress Center is an alcohol and smoke-free facility.
 No smoking or drinking of alcohol will be permitted in the Artist Alley.

 The following are not permitted in the Artist Alley: